dibyendumajumdar/C/docs/ctour.md

 ### `CBRANCH label cond`

 produces a conditional branch.
-It is an expression op- erator, and will be followed by an `EXPR`.
+It is an expression operator, and will be followed by an `EXPR`.
 The branch to the  label number takes place if the expression's truth value is the same as that of `cond`.
-That is, if  cond=1 and  the  expression  evaluates  to true, the branch is taken.
+That is, if  `cond=1` and  the  expression  evaluates  to true, the branch is taken.